May 10

 1808 - Fernando VII renounced his rights to the Spanish throne, in Bayonne

-1840 - The first Spanish trade union – the Sociedad de Tejedores was founded
+1840 - The Weavers' Society, the first Spanish union, was founded in Spain.

-1841 - Cortes named General Espartero regent of Spain.
+1841 - Cortes appointed General Espartero as regent of Spain.

 1886 - Opens the first Cortes of the Regency of Maria Cristina, widow of Alfonso XII of Spain.